Explicit Acyclic Models and (Co)Chain Operations: Functorial Contraction Procedure Chain Maps

+{\bf Warning.} Of course simplices in a general simplicial set $X$ are not determined by their vertices.
+Our notation $(x_0, \ldots, x_n)$ really refers to a map of simplicial sets $\sigma \colon\Delta^n \to X$.
+But the notation makes it easy to denote face operators in $X$, which are restrictions of simplicial set maps $\sigma$ to faces of $\Delta^n$, hence {\it named} by subsets of $(x_0, x_1, \ldots, x_n)$.
+But to interpret a subset as a simplex in $X$ it is necessary to interpret the subset as the result of a sequence of basic face operators $d_i$ in $X$ applied to $\sigma$.\\

+It sometimes helps to keep in mind the case that $X$ is the singular simplicial set of a space.
+But in more abstract examples, the simplices and face operators in $X$ might have very little geometric meaning. $ $ \end{exam}

 \begin{exam} \textbf{The Map $\delta_\otimes$.} The classic formula for the Alexander-Whitney diagonal is This map is, of course, the composition $AW \circ \delta_\times$.
 Since both $AW$ and $\delta_\times$ commute with contractions for appropriate simplex domains, so does the composition.
-Thus $\delta_\otimes$ is the also the standard procedure functorial map.\footnote{The relations between the classical $AW$ maps and maps constructed using our preferred contractions was the main reason we chose the tensor product contraction that we did back in Example \ref{5.5}.
+Thus $\delta_\otimes$ is the standard procedure functorial map.\footnote{The relations between the classical $AW$ maps and maps constructed using our preferred contractions was the main reason we chose the tensor product contraction that we did back in Example \ref{5.5}.
 An alternate tensor product contraction would produce a different $AW$ map and a different diagonal.} $ $ \end{exam}

-We pointed out earlier in Remark \ref{6.8} that when $X = EH$ and $Y = EG$ for groups $H, G$, the equivariant map $AW\colon N_*(EH \times EG) \to N_*(EH) \otimes N_*(EG)$ constructed directly, using the obvious $\FF[H \times G]$ basis in the domain and the preferred contraction of the range, produces the same sum of front faces tensor back faces $AW$ formula as does the functorial minimal carrier construction.
-In the MacLane model case, we actually carried out the inductive argument that led to the formula.
+{\bf Comparison of Two Constructions for MacLane Models.} We pointed out earlier in Remark \ref{6.8} that when $X = EH$ and $Y = EG$, the equivariant map $AW\colon N_*(EH \times EG) \to N_*(EH) \otimes N_*(EG)$ constructed directly, using the obvious $\FF[H \times G]$ basis in the domain and the preferred contraction of the range, produces the same sum of front faces tensor back faces $AW$ formula as does the functorial minimal carrier construction.
+In the MacLane model case, we actually carried out the inductive argument that led to the formula.\\

 A direct inductive argument using simplices also quickly leads to the functorial $AW$ formula.
-The computations with simplices are essentially identical to the MacLane model case because of the similarity of the two contractions $h_G(g_0,g_1,\ldots,g_k) = (e, g_0, g_1, \ldots, g_k)$ and $h_\Delta(x_0, x_1, \ldots, x_k) = (0, x_0, x_1, \ldots, x_k)$, and the similarity of the corresponding contractions of tensor products.
+The computations with simplices are essentially identical to the MacLane model case because of the similarity of the two boundary formulas and the two contractions $h_G(g_0,g_1,\ldots,g_k) = (e, g_0, g_1, \ldots, g_k)$ and $h_\Delta(x_0, x_1, \ldots, x_k) = (0, x_0, x_1, \ldots, x_k)$.
 The equivariance requirement for MacLane models plays a similar role as the functoriality requirement involving vertices of simplices. \\